-Likewise, if you reside in a harsh environment that includes excessive dust or sand, then you will need to buff twice a year.
+Likewise, if you reside in a harsh environment with excessive dust or sand, you must buff it twice a year.

 How Much Does Buffing A Car Cost?

 The price of a buffing machine can vary.
 A car buffer usually costs between $50 to $200.
-If you have a car that has a lot of heavy scratches, you will have to spend a little more money on it.
+If you have a car with a lot of heavy scratches, you will have to spend a little more on it.

 Why Buff A Car After Painting?

-There are a lot of reasons why you’d want to buff your car.
+There are many reasons you’d want to buff your car.
 Here are the reasons: